EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 Enables transformation of SQL special characters found in web forms into safe equivalents.

 <b>SQLInjectionOnlyCheckFieldsWithSQLChars</b>
-Tells the Application Firewall to check form fields that contain SQL special characters only, rather than all form fields, for SQL injection violations.NOTE: This attribute is deprecated.The same functionality is added to SQLInjectionType .
-Set SQLInjectionType to "SQLSplCharANDKeyword" to get the same result
+Tells the Application Firewall to check form fields that contain SQL special characters only, rather than all form fields, for SQL injection violations.

 <b>SQLInjectionType</b>
 Available SQL Injection types.